jonhilgart22/UNH-projects/README.md

 **Semester One**

-> 1) Statistics_Probability_EDA_Feature_Engineering: contains a statistical analysis of Lending Club loans from 2008-~2015 (Pandas, Seaborn, Probability Distributions, Generalized Linear Models, Statsmodels).
+- 1) Statistics_Probability_EDA_Feature_Engineering: contains a statistical analysis of Lending Club loans from 2008-~2015 (Pandas, Seaborn, Probability Distributions, Generalized Linear Models, Statsmodels).

-> 2) Linear_Algebra: contains a continued analysis of Lending Club loans using SVD and PCA to decompose these matrices and project if people would end up either defaulting or paying off their loan.
+- 2) Linear_Algebra: contains a continued analysis of Lending Club loans using SVD and PCA to decompose these matrices and project if people would end up either defaulting or paying off their loan.
 (Pandas, Numpy, Matplotlib).

 **Semester Two**

-> 3) Natural_Language_Processing: contains a mad libs style choose your own adventure story (Information Retreival with TF-IDF / Jaccard Similarity, word2vec, Named Entity Recognition, Part of Speech tagging).
+- 3) Natural_Language_Processing: contains a mad libs style choose your own adventure story (Information Retreival with TF-IDF / Jaccard Similarity, word2vec, Named Entity Recognition, Part of Speech tagging).

-> 4) Machine_Learning_I: contains model building off of the Ultimatum Game ( a variant of Prisoner's Dilemma) to maximize your payoff (Tree Boosting, Random Forests, Regularized Regression, Clustering, Stacking/Ensemble methods).
+- 4) Machine_Learning_I: contains various machine learning models built off of the Ultimatum Game data ( a variant of Prisoner's Dilemma) with the goal of maximizing your payoff (Tree Boosting, Random Forests, Regularized Regression, Clustering, Stacking/Ensemble methods).